 All law firms want more “good” clients.
 But to get them – and keep them – you need an effective marketing strategy.

 A marketing strategy is a business's plan for reaching these prospective clients and turning them into clients.
-Effective marketing strategies start with capturing your firm’s ‘Why’ and establishes your firm’s USP, target audience, core messaging, marketing objectives and more, explains Sarah Laflin of the marketing agency Consortium.
+Effective marketing strategies start with capturing your firm’s ‘Why’ and then establishing your firm’s USP, target audience, core messaging, marketing objectives and more, explains Sarah Laflin of the marketing agency Consortium.
 (18 November 2024)

 What is your firm’s USP?